underhillanna/PhotosynQ-Documentation/help/_apps_Adding_Notes_and_Pictures.md

 ### Adding Notes and Pictures

-Whether you are in the field, or taking measurements from the PhotosynQ desktop app, after every measurement you can attach a note or picture that will be viewable online.
+Whether you are in the field using the mobile app, or you are taking measurements with the desktop app, after every measurement you can attach a note and/or picture that will be viewable online.

 #### Mobile App